Uncertainty quantification for sparse spectral variational approximations in Gaussian process regression: Contraction rates

 Next we derive lower bounds for the variational posterior contraction rate.
 This in turn implies a lower bound on the number of inducing variables needed to achieve minimax recovery of the truth.
 Let us assume that $f_0$ belongs to the $\beta$-Sobolev space

 for some $\beta>0$.
 The minimax convergence rate for $f_0 \in \calS^\beta$ is $n^{-\beta/(d+2\beta)}$.

-The abstract results of Theorem~\ref{t:contraction} imply that for appropriately chosen eigenvalues $\lambda_j$ the variational posterior contracts around the truth with the minimax optimal rate, see Section \ref{s:examples} for two specific examples.
-In both of these examples the number of inducing variables has to be at least of order $n^{d/(d+2\beta)}$, which in fact corresponds to the $L_2$-entropy of the $\beta$-Sobolev ball, also referred to as the ``effective dimension'' of the model.
-The same lower bound on $m$ was observed for various choices of priors and inducing variable methods in \cite{vbgp}.
-However, so far there was no theoretical underpinning available for the sharpness of this threshold.
-The following theorem aims to fill this gap by showing that optimal posterior contraction can not be achieved when $m$ is below this threshold using the population spectral features variational approach.
+The abstract results of Theorem~\ref{t:contraction} imply that for appropriately chosen eigenvalues $\lambda_j$ the variational posterior contracts around the truth with the minimax optimal rate; see Section \ref{s:examples} for two specific examples.
+In both of these examples the number of inducing variables has to be at least of order $n^{d/(d+2\beta)}$, which in fact corresponds to the $L^2$-entropy of the $\beta$-Sobolev ball, also referred to as the ``effective dimension'' of the model.
+The same minimal dimension was obtained for various choices of priors and inducing variable methods in \cite{vbgp}.
+So far, there was no theoretical underpinning available for the sharpness of this threshold.
+The following theorem aims to fill this gap for the population spectral features variational approach: it shows optimal posterior contraction can not be achieved when $m$ is below this threshold.
+Concretely, if $m$ grows as a power of $n$ that is strictly smaller than $d/(d+2\beta)$, the convergence and contraction rate are strictly slower than the optimal rate $n^{-\beta/(d+2\beta)}$.
 The proof of the theorem is given in Section~\ref{sec:proof:badcontr}.

 \begin{theorem} Let $m \asymp n^r$, where $0 < r < \frac{d}{d+2\beta}$.
 Then there exists $f_0 \in \calS^\beta$ and $0 < p < 2\beta/(d+2\beta)$ such that

 irrespective of the choice of prior.
 Moreover, possibly along a subsequence, we have